digousis/hello-world-python/README.md

 # hello-world

-Hi there, my name is DG.
+This is a first attempt to use github.

-This is a test about the usage of the github.
+The file hello_world.py is just the hello-world code in python.